gabwg/simple_forum/planning.md

 ## Frontend
 - ReactJS w/TypeScript (to learn)
-- JavaScript ES1/2/3 (a later plan to possibly build a frontend for late 90s/early 2000s browsers)
+- ECMAScript ES1/2/3 (a later plan to possibly build a frontend for late 90s/early 2000s browsers)

 # Features to implement